Solicitor: Training and qualifications

 The training and qualification required to enter the profession by being admitted as a solicitor is regulated by the Solicitors Regulation Authority (SRA).
 There are two graduate routes of entry into the profession.
 Prospective solicitors holding a qualifying law degree proceed to studying the Legal Practice Course.
 Those holding a non-law degree must in addition have completed a conversion course prior to enrolling on the Legal Practice Course.
 Once the Legal Practice Course has been completed, the prospective solicitor usually must then undertake two years' apprenticeship, known as a training contract, with a firm entitled to take trainee solicitors.
 The Legal Practice Course and training contract can also be undertaken simultaneously although this is less usual.
 The training contract was formerly known as articles of clerkship.
 The SRA completed an extensive review of qualification routes into law that has brought about the introduction of the Solicitor Qualifying Examination (SQE).
 The new route was introduced from 1 September 2021 with the first examinations to take place in November of the same year.

 It is possible to qualify as a solicitor without having attended university by being admitted as a Fellow of the Chartered Institute of Legal Executives, and thereafter completing the required number of years of practical experience, and studying for the Legal Practice Course.

 Although now on a downward trend, there is a large representation of lawyers in the UK with privately educated backgrounds.
 37% of barristers and 21% of solicitors are from a private school background, compared to 7% of the overall UK population.

-Overseas qualified lawyers

-Lawyers qualified in foreign jurisdictions, as well as English barristers, can take the Qualified Lawyers Transfer Scheme (QLTS) assessment, a fast-track route for qualification as an English solicitor which can be completed in a shorter or longer period of time, depending on the legal background of the candidate.
-There is no training or experience requirement under the QLTS, which comprises two assessments; a multiple choice test (180 multiple choice questions on 14 subject matters) and two practical assessments, the OSCE1 and OSCE2 which include nine written papers, three oral papers and three mixed written-oral papers on the most important areas of practice for solicitors (business law, probate, conveyancing, civil litigation, criminal litigation).
-The scheme is open to qualified lawyers in many common law and civil law jurisdictions, such as the US, Australia, South Africa, Nigeria, Brazil, Argentina, Turkey, Russia, China, South Korea, Japan, Singapore, India, Pakistan, all EU member states, as well as other countries.